Ridge Vineyards: Paul Draper

 Ridge had been under the direction of winemaker Paul Draper since 1971.
 He was hired by David Bennion and emphasized natural, ecologically sustainable farming and fermentation.
 Draper is known for drying his own oak staves for use in barrels, which may be a component of the dusty "Draper Perfume" that is characteristic of Ridge wines. on 1 July 2016, Draper retired as CEO and Head Winemaker of the company, but remains chairman of the board.
 He produced 47 vintages for Ridge.

 Wines

 A bottle of 1971 Monte Bello Cabernet Sauvignon that was entered into the 1976 Judgement of Paris wine tasting.

-Ridge also focuses on single-estate wines where the grapes for a particular label are all grown at the same vineyard.
+Ridge focuses on single-estate wines, where grapes for each label are sourced from a single vineyard.
 The signature wine of Ridge is its Monte Bello, a field blend of Cabernet Sauvignon mixed with varying percentages of other grapes grown in the same location, usually including Merlot, Petit Verdot, and occasionally Cabernet Franc.

 Ridge's Zinfandels (or mostly-Zinfandel field blends) constitute the bulk of the winery's production.
 Using grapes from selected sites from all over the state and bottling them each under their own label, Ridge Zinfandels emphasize the particular characteristics of each growing site and may show different aging characteristics than do other Zinfandels.
 Among the best known of the Ridge Zinfandels or Zinfandel-blends are those from Geyserville, York Creek, and Lytton Springs.